 Dr Hollingsworth initially trained in UCD and the Mater Hospital in Gastroenterology and 5 years after qualification travelled to McMaster University in Canada.
 He was awarded an American and Canadian Fellowship in Gastroenterology.
 He also holds a fellowship in General Medicine from the American Board and the Royal College of Physicians of Ireland.
 He was awarded the Excellence in medical care award from the Ontario College for his work in raising standards in Medical Care in Canada through leadership and research.

-Our staff know that the possibility of having a medical procedure can be daunting but both Gail and Jill in the office, and the nurses you meet in the hospital are experienced and sympathetic in dealing with queries and concerns and will be happy to answer any questions you might have in relation to your appointment.
+Our staff know that the possibility of having a medical procedure can be daunting but Jill in the office, and the nurses you meet in the hospital are experienced and sympathetic in dealing with queries and concerns and will be happy to answer any questions you might have in relation to your appointment.